billneff79/standup-slack-bot/documentation/interaction.md

 ## Submit your standup

 There are two ways to submit your standup to the bot.
 The preferred way is via the interview process.
 There are a couple of ways to trigger the interview.
-You can add an emoji response to one of the bot's messages (for example, its reminder message), or you can say `@{{bot_name}} interview` in the channel.
+You can add an emoji response to one of the bot's messages (for example, its reminder message), or you can say `@{{bot_name}} interview` in the channel, or do `/{{slash_command}} interview` in the channel.

 During the interview, the bot will ask you a series of questions.
 If you want to skip a question, just respond to it with `skip`.
 You can also abandon your standup at any time by responding with `exit`.